 - Smoke in the archaeological site or in surrounding areas where there is a risk of forest fires.

 Machu Picchu staff and wardens are normally quite vigilant, so expect a stern telling-off if you are caught breaking any of the rules listed in Clause Three.
 If you flagrantly break the rules or break the rules repeatedly, you’ll probably be escorted out of the site.
 Don’t expect a refund or re-entry.

-Graffiti is No Laughing Matter in Cusco or at Machu Picchu
+Graffiti Is No Laughing Matter

 There have been some well-publicized cases of people painting graffiti on Peru’s historic monuments.
 Defacing a historic monument is obviously stupid and disrespectful, but it can also get you in serious trouble.